Action Full Movie Leaked Online To Download By Tamilrockers!

 Will Action's Collections Be Affected?

 As the film has been made with a big budget, it is quite necessary for the film to enjoy a long run in theatres.
-Such visual extravaganzas should be witnessed from the big screen and victory of such films would pave way for more biggies like this.
-Let us hope that Action would bravely overcome this threat caused by piracy and would emerge victorious at the box office.
+Such visual extravaganzas should be witnessed from the big screen and victory of such films would pave way for more biggies.
+Let us hope that Action would bravely overcome this threat posed by piracy and would emerge victorious at the box office.